BroadcomMFD/jcl-check-support/README.md

 - JCLCheck Workload Automation v12.0 is installed and configured on a mainframe system with the latest maintenance applied.
 - An instance of JCLCheck Workload Automation v12.0 REST API server is running.
+- Integrate this extension with [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) and set up a Zowe profile.
-- [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) and the [JCLCheck Plug-in for Zowe CLI](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/enterprise-support-for-zowe/1-0/zowe-cli/using-zowe-cli/available-cli-plug-ins/jclcheck-plug-in-for-zowe-cli.html) is installed on your PC.
+- If you are using this extension without Zowe Explorer then you should have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) and the [JCLCheck Plug-in for Zowe CLI](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/enterprise-support-for-zowe/1-0/zowe-cli/using-zowe-cli/available-cli-plug-ins/jclcheck-plug-in-for-zowe-cli.html) installed on your PC.

 ## Configuring